Masekolg/newtourswebautomation/README.md

-# README #
+# README file for automation project #

-This README would normally document whatever steps are necessary to get your application up and running.
+This read me file will take us step by step on how to setup this web automation project

 ### What is this repository for? ###